vitessio/website/content/en/docs/user-guides/horizontal-sharding.md

 * `next_id` is set to `1000`: the value should be comfortably greater than the `auto_increment` max value used so far.
 * `cache` specifies the number of values to cache before vttablet updates `next_id`.

-Higher cache values are more performant.
-However, cached values are lost if a reparent happens.
-The new master will start off at the `next_id` that was saved by the old master.
+Larger cache values perform better, but will exhaust the values quicker since during reparent operations the new master will start off at the `next_id` value.

 The VTGate servers also need to know about the sequence tables.
 This is done by updating the VSchema for commerce as follows: